nens/threedi-docs/source/i_checking_schematisations.rst

     An example of a visualised computational grid

 You can also generate the computational grid from a schematisation.
 This is very useful to understand how the data in your schematisation is interpreted by 3Di.
 It answers questions like:

+- Is the data in the schematisation database valid, i.e. can a computational grid be created from it?

 - Where is each 2D cell located?